Projects We’re Funding

 Ann’s Clinic at UCI Medical Center opened in July 2012.
 It is dedicated exclusively to the screening and care of women at high risk for developing ovarian and other gynecological malignancies, and to optimizing women’s chances for surviving the disease.
 Women with a family history of ovarian and other cancers may have a heightened risk of developing ovarian cancer.
 At Ann’s clinic, the only program of its kind in Orange County, we address the special needs of women with ovarian cancer, provide community support and promote clinical research.
 Our genetic counselor assesses individual risk to help physician specialist develop a personalized care plan.
 Dr. Michael Krychman is the director of Ann’s Clinic.

 Ann’s Clinic is open one day a week.
 The clinic has permanent signage and information to ensure that visitors to the suite are made aware of the clinic even on the days it is not open.
-Materials and information is in the works to support the Ovarian Cancer Center of Excellence within the overall cancer campaign and the Queen of Hearts Foundation.

 Below is a list of what the Queen of Hearts Foundation is funding within Ann’s Clinic: